IPL-Schedule/IPL-2025-Schedule/README.md

-**IPL 2025 Schedule, Venue, Teams, PDF, and Grounds: Everything You Need to Know**
+**TATA IPL 2025 Schedule, Venue, Teams, PDF, and Grounds: Everything You Need to Know**

 The Indian Premier League (IPL) is not just a cricket tournament; it’s a festival that unites millions of fans across the globe.
 As we look forward to IPL 2025, the excitement is already building up.
 Fans are eagerly waiting for the **IPL 2025 Schedule**, **IPL Time Table 2025**, and the list of **fixtures** to plan their cricket-filled days and nights.
 In this article, we’ll dive deep into everything you need to know about IPL 2025, including the **match list**, venues, teams, and grounds.
 So, grab your popcorn and let’s get started!